 Court Records are public records and available to anyone.
 They include a case file that contains a docket sheet and all filings and documents filed in your court case.
 You are able to access your court records on the internet, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Every state maintains records of someone’s criminal background.
 These state databases are all linked so you are able to track criminal convictions from another state.
 You are able to go to county courthouse and inquire, or check online.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you may have to pay a fee for a more intensive search.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you may have to pay a fee for a more intensive search.

 A search of someone’s criminal history you will be able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes: